 Job-Related Injury

-According to the Occupational Safety and Health Administration or O.S.H.A, a job-related injury is one that either contributed to or is caused by something in the work environment that injures an individual or exacerbates/worsens a previous injury.
-This is a general overview of the definition, and there are some exceptions.
+According to the Occupational Safety and Health Administration or O.S.H.A., a job-related injury is either contributed to or is caused by something in the work environment that injures an individual or exacerbates/worsens a previous injury.
+This is a general overview of the definition, with some exceptions.
 For example, being at the place of work as a general public citizen and not working when an injury happens will not be covered.
-If not sure whether a back injury is job-related, it’s better to be cautious and report the incident as soon as it happens.
+If you are unsure whether a back injury is job-related, it’s better to be cautious and report the incident immediately.

 Common Back Injuries